kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-operations.md

 To avoid a heavy return payload, only a reference to the newly created/updated resource will be returned.

+The writer_schema field was recently introduced in KijiREST 0.5.0.
+This is required to ensure that data returned by the server can be modified and sent back.
+In Kiji, there are two representations of the writer schema:

+1. __JSON__ - This is standard JSON representation of an Avro schema.
+2. __Integer ID__ - This is the internal Kiji representation of the specified Avro schema.
+For cells being modified and sent back, this can be left alone; however for new cells, it's better to specify the actual JSON schema of the cell.
 #### Example:

     Content-Type: application/json